reewardius/confluence-scanner/README.md

 ## Security Notice

 > ⚠️ This tool is intended for use by authorized security personnel only.
 Always ensure you have permission to scan the target Confluence instance before running.
-Do not commit API tokens or credentials to version control.